Oral and Maxillofacial surgery

 GPs should refer by NHS e-Referrals.
 For suspected cancer, use the two week wait referral pathway.
 For other urgent maxillofacial referrals, call the main switchboard on 01708 435000 and ask to speak to the on-call maxillofacial surgery SHO.

-General dental practices should refer by emailing email@example.com as per the pan-London criteria.
+General dental practices should refer by filling out either of our referral forms below and emailing it to email@example.com as per the pan-London criteria